If you want gout foods to avoid, calories are just as bad as purines.

 Practical tips include smaller portions (use a smaller plate size).
 Also, read food labels to always know what your calorie intake is.
 You can ask specific questions in the gout diet forum if you are struggling to lose weight.

-Leave Avoid Excess Calories for Gout to browse Gout Foods To Avoid.
+Leave Gout and Obesity to browse Gout Foods To Avoid.

 - Title: Obesity, Weight Change, Hypertension, Diuretic Use, and Risk of Gout in Men – The Health Professionals Follow-up Study.
 Authors: Hyon K. Choi, MD, DrPH; Karen Atkinson, MD, MPH; Elizabeth W. Karlson, MD; Gary Curhan, MD, ScD.
 Published: Arch Intern Med.
 2005;165:742-748.
 Obesity And Gout